U.S. Department of Energy Allocates $325 Million for Long-Duration Energy Storage Projects

-The U.S. Department of Energy (DOE) has unveiled a significant investment of $325 million to support nine pioneering proposals in the field of long-duration energy storage.
-This substantial funding, largely facilitated by the Bipartisan Infrastructure Law, is earmarked exclusively for projects capable of delivering stored electricity for durations exceeding 10 hours.
+The U.S. Department of Energy (DOE) has unveiled a significant investment of $325 million to support nine pioneering proposals in the field of long-duration .
+This substantial , largely facilitated by the Bipartisan Infrastructure Law, is earmarked exclusively for projects capable of delivering stored electricity for durations exceeding 10 hours.
 Long-duration energy storage is considered a crucial element in the quest to transform intermittent renewable energy sources like wind and solar into a consistent, round-the-clock power supply.
 The DOE's objective is to witness a 90% reduction in the cost of long-duration storage throughout this decade, rendering it a cost-effective tool for a sustainable, low-carbon energy grid.

 This funding initiative signifies a crucial step toward achieving that ambitious goal.
 While many of the technologies have been in development for extended periods, they have faced hesitancy from both utilities and private investors due to the need for scalable, real-world testing.
 The DOE's selection of these projects underscores the agency's confidence in their potential, earning them what Under Secretary for Infrastructure David Crane likened to a “Good DOE Housekeeping seal of approval” for novel storage solutions.